7thripr/ubuntu-rishabh/README.md

 # ubuntu-rishabh
-script to install GUI on Ubuntu Server iso (LTS/non-LTS).
+Script to install GUI on Ubuntu Server iso (LTS/non-LTS).
 Minimalism is upto tasksel.
+Because Windows 11 wants Secure boot and I want goodness of server and use my desktop power when i am not at home.

 ### Download Ubuntu Server